-Ocera in-licensed OCR-002 (ornithine phenylacetate) from University College London Business in December 2008.
-OCR-002 is an ammonia scavenger designed to rapidly lower abnormally elevated systemic ammonia level (hyperammonemia) and treat hepatic encephalopathy in patients with liver cirrhosis and acute liver failure.
-Ocera has completed two studies in healthy volunteers and cirrhotics and Phase 2 clinical trials have been initiated.
+Ocera in-licensed OCR-002 (ornithine phenylacetate) from University College London.
+OCR-002 is an ammonia scavenger designed to rapidly lower abnormally elevated systemic ammonia levels (hyperammonemia) and treat hepatic encephalopathy (HE) in patients with liver cirrhosis and acute liver failure.

-HE is a reversible neuropsychiatric abnormality observed in patients in acute liver failure or chronic liver cirrhosis in whom the metabolic conversion of ammonia to urea in the liver fails.
 With severe liver impairment, toxic substances that are normally removed by the liver, such as ammonia, accumulate in the blood.
-Elevated ammonia levels can impair the function of brain cells, cause cerebral edema and even elevated intracranial pressure.
+Elevated ammonia levels can cause swelling of the brain.
 Signs and symptoms of HE include impaired cognition, confusion, and a decreased level of consciousness which can progress to coma and ultimately death.
-Patients are currently treated with agents that target ammonia production in the gut, such as polydisaccharides and antibiotics.
+Patients are currently treated with laxatives that help eliminate ammonia in the gut and antibiotics that target ammonia production.

-OCR-002 is in development as both an injectable formulation which is well suited for the hospitalized population with acute HE, and as an oral formulation to provide a chronic use option to maintain remission of HE in patients with liver cirrhosis.
+OCR-002 is in development as both an intravenous formulation which is well suited for the hospitalized population with acute HE, and as an oral formulation for potential step-down therapy and to provide a chronic use option to maintain remission of HE in patients with liver cirrhosis.

 |OCR-002||IV||Overt Hepatic Encephalopathy (HE)*||

 STOP-HE: Phase 2b Trial in Patients Hospitalized with Overt HE